Saliovin/cat/README.md

 optional arguments:
   -h, --help    show this help message and exit
+  -w, --write   Requests a string from the user and writes it to every file
+                Creates a new file if output file is non-existing.
-  -w, --write   Requests a string from the user and writes it to everyfile -a, --append  Takes all the data from inputted files, except the last and
+  -a, --append  Takes all the data from inputted files, except the last and
                 appends them to the last file.
 Creates a new file if output file is non-existing.